theowenyoung/id-auto-increment/README.md

 distributable, serverless, and customizable unique ID generator based on [Snowflake](https://github.com/twitter/snowflake/tree/snowflake-2010/)

-the code fork from [maylily](https://github.com/shimataro/maylily), change to nodejs not mjs, remove not need dependence
+the code fork from [maylily](https://github.com/shimataro/maylily), change source to nodejs instead of mjs, and remove no need dependence

 ## Features